lammps/lammps/doc/src/pg_developer.rst

 Some source files and classes do not have a corresponding input script command, e.g. ``src/force.cpp`` and the :cpp:class:`LAMMPS_NS::Force` class.
 They are discussed in the next section.

+A small number of C++ classes and utility functions are implemented with only a ``.h`` file.
+Examples are the Pointer class and the mergesort function.

 LAMMPS class topology
 =====================